Certified Legal Translator for Child Custody Cases

-Certified translation services for child custody cases are often required these days.
+Certified translation services for child custody cases are often required these days, especially in international parental abduction cases.
 Custody cases in which parents of an American-born child reside in separate countries are not only heart-wrenching, but they are becoming more and more common.
 They are typically fact intensive and require a thorough analysis by the court in order to balance parental rights with the best interests of the child.
 In the case discussed below, the parties entered into a unique parenting agreement before conceiving a child.
 Nevertheless, a child custody dispute arose when the parents separated and the mother desired to return to her homeland.

 In Eldad v.
 Dannai, the parties were Israeli citizens who met in Israel.
 The parties were introduced to one another for the purpose of conceiving and raising a child together.
 After they were introduced, the parties conceived a child pursuant to an oral agreement that was made while the father was living in the United States and the mother was living in Israel.